atlassian-labs/react-resource-router/docs/router/configuration.md

 ## Adding a 404 Route

 The router will render nothing if no routes match the current location.
 This is useful if you want to render a 404 page.
 To do this, simply add a route with an empty string `""` to your routes array.
+You must ensure the 404 route is that last one in your Routes array otherwise incorrect or no routes can render.

-**NOTE:** You can not include the path property for the 404 route when using JS.
+**NOTE:** You can skip the path property for the 404 route when using JS.
 However when using TS you must include the path property and set it to an empty string.

 ```js
 export const routes = [